Super Fun Time

 • Review: Piccadilly Primo journal

 I don’t think it’s a secret that I’m a fan of Piccadilly.
 In fact, it seems almost normal to be a fan these days considering the great pricing of their products.
 Sure, their products are made in China but so is the mega-star Moleskine.
 It’s also been my experience that their paper is less inconsistent than the beloved M as well.
 The Piccadilly Primo journal has been popping up a lot on the net so I went on a journey to find one.
+After 3 tries, I found a Borders that had some in stock.

 Read more…